Ischemic stroke usually results when an artery to the brain is blocked, often by a blood clot and/or a fatty deposit due to atherosclerosis.

-Blood disorders: Some disorders, such as an excess of red blood cells ( polycythemia Polycythemia Vera Polycythemia vera is a myeloproliferative neoplasm of the blood-producing cells of the bone marrow that results in overproduction of all types of blood cells.
-Polycythemia vera is due to mutations... read more ), antiphospholipid syndrome, and a high homocysteine level in the blood ( hyperhomocysteinemia Symptoms Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more ), make blood more likely to clot.
+Blood disorders: Some disorders, such as an excess of red blood cells (polycythemia Polycythemia Vera Polycythemia vera is a myeloproliferative neoplasm of the blood-producing cells of the bone marrow that results in overproduction of all types of blood cells.
+Polycythemia vera is due to mutations... read more ), antiphospholipid syndrome Antiphospholipid Syndrome Autoimmune disorders, including Graves disease, are more common among women, particularly pregnant women.
+The abnormal antibodies produced in autoimmune disorders can cross the placenta and... read more , and a high homocysteine level in the blood (hyperhomocysteinemia Symptoms Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more ), make blood more likely to clot.
 In children, sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more can cause ischemic stroke.

 Oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more : Taking oral contraceptives, particularly those with a high estrogen dose, increases the risk of blood clots.